jcs/halfmoon/README.md

 	used as the controller actions like Rails sets up by default.

 	It is suggested to use `build` instead of `new`, and `index` instead of `list`.
-Of course, `list` and `new` can still be used in the URL by adding a specific route to map them to different controller
+Of course, `list` and `new` can still be used in URLs by adding a specific route to map them to different controller actions:
-	actions:

 		HalfMoon\Router::addRoute(array(
 			"url" => ":controller/list",